-A shadow was cast over the Iowa Encampment.
-A colored Comrade, in some way, lost himself and was killed by a night train.
-The National Chaplain of the Sons was asked to assist in the service that was held in Ottumwa, Iowa, the day following the Encampment.
-In conclusion, Commander-in-Chief and Brothers, let me express again my deep appreciation of the co-operation and loyalty on the part of the Division Chaplains, and others who have in any way made possible the work done in this branch of the service.
+In conclusion, Commander in Chief and Brothers, let me express again my deep appreciation of the co-operation and loyalty on the part of the Division Chaplains, and others who have is any way made possible the work done in this branch of the service.
 We, as an Order, have a great task to perform.
-The service.
-We as an Order, have a great task to perform.
-The manhood.
-We need men who can look their fellowmen straight in the eye and say "With malice toward none and charity for all" we hereby renew our pledge to the flag of our fathers and forefathers, feeling that there is room for but one flag, the Red forefathers, feeling that there is room for but one flag, the Red join us in that pledge they are hereby permitted, requested and join us in that pledge they are hereby permitted, requested and to their own, their native land.
+The day in which we live calls for 100% manhood, true American manhood.
+We need men who can look their fellowmen straight in the eye and say "With malice toward none and charity for all" we hereby renew our pledge to the flag of our fathers and forefathers, feeling that there is room for but one flas, the Red, White and Blue, and if there be those among us who will not join us in that pledge they are hereby permitted, requested and urged to secure their passports and return whence they came, to their own, their native land.

-With best wishes for a happy and prosperous year to the coming administration, I am, h
+With best wishes for a happy and prosperous year to the

-Most sincerely in F., C. & L.,
+coming administration, I am,

-J. KIRKWOOD CRAIG, National Chaplain.
+Most sincerely in F., C. & L., J. KIRKWOOD CRAIG.
+National Chaplain

-REPORT OF NATIONAL PATRIOTIC INSTRUCTOR.
+REPORT OF NATIONAL PATRIOTIC INSTRUCTOR